-Jenevieve Mannell is an Associate Professor in the University College London’s Institute for Global Health, specializing in the prevention of violence among women in places like Afghanistan, India, Peru, Samoa, and South Africa.
+Jenevieve Mannell is an associate professor in the University College London’s Institute for Global Health, specializing in the prevention of violence among women in places such as Afghanistan, India, Peru, Samoa and South Africa.

-The National Resource Center on Domestic Violence helps people better understand, respond to, and prevent domestic violence.
-They have developed a number of key initiatives to facilitate a deeper focus on a particular issue or population, including VAWnet, the Domestic Violence Awareness Project, and Community Based Participatory Research toolkit.
+The National Resource Center on Domestic Violence helps people better understand, respond to and prevent domestic violence.
+The center has developed a number of key initiatives to facilitate a deeper focus on a particular issue or population, including VAWnet, the Domestic Violence Awareness Project and Community Based Participatory Research toolkit.

-Freely in Hope is an international, Christian non-profit dedicated to equipping survivors and advocates to lead in ending the cycle of sexual violence.
-Founded by Nikole Lim, who serves as International Director.
+Freely in Hope is an international, Christian nonprofit dedicated to equipping survivors and advocates to lead in ending the cycle of sexual violence.
+Nikole Lim founded the nonprofit and serves as international director.